Federal government of Mexico: Judicial branch

 The judiciary consists of the Supreme Court of Justice of the Nation, composed of nine justices, with five seats being designated for women and four for men, elected by plurality voting, who interpret laws and judge cases of federal competency.
 Other institutions of the judiciary include the Electoral Tribunal of the Federal Judiciary, as well as collegiate, unitary, and district tribunals, and the Council of the Federal Judiciary.
 Supreme Court justices serve for twelve years and cannot run for re-election.

+Division of power

 State and local powers

 The entities of the Mexican Federation are free and sovereigns, autonomous in its internal regime.
 They have the power to govern themselves according to their own laws; they have their own constitution that does not have to contradict the principles of the federal constitution.
 The powers of its executive and legislative branches they are understood as those that are the rights of the entities; as the ownership of the command of the public force (state police and national guard attached), direction and regulation of their own economic policies, of social development and public safety; as well as the administration of those resources that arise from their local taxes or own income.
 Griselda Álvarez was the first female governor in Mexico. Álvarez was Governor of the state of Colima from 1979 to 1985.